Indicator Level

 How to Collect and Analyse the Required Data

-2) For each respondent, multiply the consumption frequency obtained for each food group by its 'weight' (see slide 55 of WFP's training module below to understand the 'weight' of each food group).
+3) For each respondent household, multiply the consumption frequency obtained for each food group by its 'weight' (see slide 55 and 72 of WFP's training module below to understand the 'weight' of each food group).

-3) For each respondent, sum the weighed food group scores, thus creating his/her food consumption score (FCS).
+4) For each respondent household, sum the weighed food group scores, thus creating their Food Consumption Score (FCS).

-4) According to the FCS's value, indicate the percentage of households with “poor” FCS (0-21 scores), “borderline” FCS (21,5 - 35 scores), and “acceptable” FCS (more than 35 scores).
-In contexts where the consumption of oil and sugar is high, the thresholds are higher - see slide 73 of WFP's training module below.
+5) According to the FCS's value, indicate the percentage of households with “poor” FCS (0-21 scores), “borderline” FCS (21,5 - 35 scores), and “acceptable” FCS (more than 35 scores).
+In contexts where the consumption of oil and sugar is high, the thresholds are higher (see slide 73 of WFP's training module below).

 Disaggregate by